DarthPackman/COMP3260/README.md

 - **Password Reset**: Users can reset their password if they forget it or if their account is locked.
 - **Account Unlock**: Users can unlock their account by resetting their password and signing in again.

+## Testing the Security Features

+### Behavioral Analysis
+1. **Simulate Inactivity**: To test the user score functionality, load the login page and avoid moving the mouse or pressing any keys.
+Observe if the CAPTCHA is triggered as expected.
+2. **CAPTCHA Trigger**: Manually reduce the `userScore` in `script.js` to simulate suspicious behavior and ensure the CAPTCHA modal appears.

+### IP Monitoring
+1. **Test IP Changes**: Use a VPN or manually change your IP address and attempt to log in multiple times.
+Verify that the account locks after 3 IP changes.
+2. **IP Change Logging**: Check the Firebase database to ensure the IP change count is incremented properly and reset after locking.

+### Account Locking
+1. **Account Lock Test**: Perform actions that trigger the account lock (failing CAPTCHA or changing IP frequently).
+Ensure the account is locked and prompts the user to reset the password.
+2. **Unlock Account**: Test the password reset and account unlock functionality to make sure the account can be accessed again after resetting the password.

+### Idle Time Management
+1. **Idle Logout**: Stay inactive on the `loggedIn.html` page and verify that the user is logged out after the idle time threshold is reached.

 ## Future Enhancements
 - Implement more advanced anomaly detection using machine learning.
 - Add support for multi-factor authentication.